hayes/pothos/docs/guide/fields.md

 ## Exposing fields from the underlying data

 Some GraphQL implementations have a concept of "default resolvers" that can automatically resolve field that have a property of the same name in the underlying data.
-In GiraphQL, these relationships need to be explicitly defined, but there are helper methods that make exposing fields easier.
+In Pothos, these relationships need to be explicitly defined, but there are helper methods that make exposing fields easier.

 These helpers are not available for root types \(Query, Mutation and Subscription\), but will work